What If Your Symptoms Are Trauma in Disguise?

 Processing Trauma

-When the time feels right and you’ve got the tools to navigate it, we’ll start using EMDR and other mind-body strategies to process the trauma.
+When the time feels right and you’ve got the tools to navigate it, we’ll start using EMDR therapy and other mind-body strategies to process the trauma.
 These tools allow your brain and body to integrate painful experiences without being overwhelmed by them.

 You don’t need to remember everything.
 You don’t even need the right words.
-EMDR helps your system do the work in a way that feels manageable.
+EMDR therapy helps your system do the work in a way that feels manageable.

 What Comes After